 The rt-stepper dongle supports three "active high" input signals called INPUT0, INPUT1 and INPUT2.
 Although any of the three input signals can be used for limit switches, the following example uses INPUT0.
 INPUT0 signal is hard wired to the DB25 connector pin 10.
 Multiple switches are wired in-series as normally closed switches connected to CNC ground.

 This configuration frees up INPUT1-2 for other uses and provides simple in-series cable wiring.
-Note, "active high" digital input signals means broken wires will be detected immediately.
+With "active high" digital input signals a broken wire will be detected immediately.

 INPUT0-2 have a internal pull up resistors so no external power or pull up resistor is required.
 INPUT0-2 use a Schmitt Trigger input buffer for noise immunity, but care should still be taken with the switch wiring.
 Do NOT route switch wires near power wires.

 INPUT0-2 can be used to signal an un-synchronized estop of the current CNC controller move.
 This functionality can be enabled via the ini file.
 See the "INPUTx_ABORT" option in the Configuration File section.

 The "input0-2_abort" option has a small amount of software overhead so the abort sequence in not immediate.
 Depending on how fast your PC is, some extra steps may be executed after a switch has been tripped.
 The number of extra steps will be feed rate dependent.
 Switches should be chosen that can handle any extra steps without being damaged.